elverion/us-soccer-php/README.md

 is bound to root (`/`), and is used in place of hard-coding the container's command (`CMD`); a common pattern to ensure flexibility for the future.

+For API requests, all validation is done through each endpoints' matching Request.
+This ensures that all validation has completed prior to handing off to the business side of things (the actual Controller).
+The Request may make use of custom validation Rules to make the logic more reusable.
+See `app/Stadium/Http/Requests/StoreStadiumRequest.php` and `app/Stadium/Validation/StadiumCsvRule.php` for example.

 ## Style guidelines

 To conform closely to recommended PHP style guidelines, and that of the framework (Laravel) used, camel-casing is used largely throughout